Have you heard about RADD?

 Subheads do this for your reader.
 They draw them down the page and through your content, letting them know they’re moving toward a conclusion.

 If you’re not currently using subheads in your online content, it’s time to start adding these signposts that will help make your content easier to read.
+Starting with subheads will also help you write articles faster.

 There’s more — subheads actually have three jobs to do at the same time.
 Read on to learn how to make them work for you.